-- Higher mortality from stroke - More likely to dismiss symptoms and to seriously underestimate their risk. - Those >30yrs who smoke and/or take oral contraceptives/high levels of estrogen (hormone replacement therapy) are at 22X higher risk. - Are often older when they have a stroke, are more physically frail, or have other health problems impairing recovery (NINDS, 2016).
+- Higher mortality from stroke - More likely to dismiss symptoms and to seriously underestimate their risk. - Those >30vrs who smoke and/or take oral contraceptives/high levels of estrogen (hormone replacement therapy) are at 22X higher risk. - Are often older when they have a stroke, are more physically frail, or have other health problems that impair their recovery (NINDS, 2016).